Lucille Hewitt

-Unfortunately, later that day Harry was crushed to death while repairing a car.
-Lucille consequently stayed in Ireland for a while with Concepta.
-Upon her return, she fell in love with Gordon Clegg (Bill Kenwright.
-Tired of their parents' interference, the couple attempted to elope to Gretna Green, but missed their train.
-The marriage was cancelled at the last minute when Gordon jilted Lucille and left to work in London as an accountant.
-In 1974, Gordon returned for Maggie Clegg (Irene Sutcliffe)'s wedding.
-To avoid seeing him, Lucille went to Ireland to visit her stepmother and half-brother.
-She never returned to Weatherfield.

 Development

 Creation

 One of Coronation Streets original characters conceived by Tony Warren, the character of Lucille existed as far back as the initial conception of the show, when Coronation Street was known as Florizel Street, although at this time she was named Janice.
 Jennifer Moss made her debut as Lucille in the second dry run, alongside her onscreen father Harry Hewitt (Ivan Beavis).
 Due to being four foot eleven, Moss could pass for eleven years old, though she was nearly sixteen when Coronation Street premiered on 9 December 1960.
 In her early years, Lucille was portrayed as an impressionable young schoolgirl who had a difficult relationship with her stepmother, Concepta Riley (Doreen Keogh).
 Four years older than her character, Moss related to the troubles Lucille went through as she got older: "If you're a teenager, a teenage rebel is quite easy to play because we've all gone through sort of the stroppy bit."

 As she was a minor when the programme first started, Moss's appearances were initially restricted.
 This was explained by Lucille living in an orphanage following the death of her mother.
 She made 29 appearances in 1961, up to November of that year, when the Equity actors' strike began, leaving Moss unable to sign a new contract until industrial action ended the following April.
 During this absence, Lucille was still living at 7 Coronation Street and would be mentioned occasionally to keep her alive in viewers' minds.
 Lucille was the first regular character to return after the strike was over, re-appearing in Episode 142 on 23 April 1962.